-Bit Index Field Name Description 111:104 Message Code This field is defined for all messages.
+Bit Index Field Name Description 35:32 OBFF Code This field is defined for OBFF messages only.
+The OBFF Code field is used to distinguish between various OBFF cases: 1111b: CPU Active - System fully active for all device actions including bus mastering and interrupts 0001b: OBFF - System memory path available for device memory read/write bus master activities 0000b: Idle - System in an idle, low power state All other codes are reserved.
+111:104 Message Code This field is defined for all messages.
 It contains the 8-bit Message Code extracted from the TLP header.
 Appendix F of the PCI Express Base Specification, rev. 3.0 [Ref 2] provides a complete list of the supported Message Codes.
 114:112 Message Routing This field is defined for all messages.
 These bits provide the 3-bit Routing field r[2:0] from the TLP header.
 15:0 Destination ID This field applies to Vendor-Defined Messages only.
 When the message is routed by ID (that is, when the Message Routing field is 010 binary), this field provides the Destination ID of the message.
 63:32 Vendor-Defined Header This field applies to Vendor-Defined Messages only.
 It contains the bytes extracted from Dword 3 of the TLP header.
 63:0 ATS Header This field is applicable to ATS messages only.
 It contains the bytes extracted from Dwords 2 and 3 of the TLP header.

-Table 3-8: Transaction Types
+Table 3-9: Transaction Types

 Request Type (binary) Description

 0000 Memory Read Request

 0001 Memory Write Request

 0010 I/O Read Request

 0011 I/O Write Request

 0100 Memory Fetch and Add Request

 0101 Memory Unconditional Swap Request

 0110 Memory Compare and Swap Request

 0111 Locked Read Request (allowed only in Legacy Devices)

 1000 Type 0 Configuration Read Request (on Requester side only)

 1001 Type 1 Configuration Read Request (on Requester side only)

 1010 Type 0 Configuration Write Request (on Requester side only)

 1011 Type 1 Configuration Write Request (on Requester side only)

 1100 Any message, except ATS and Vendor-Defined Messages

 1101 Vendor-Defined Message

-1110 ATS Message

-1111 Reserved